Slackadays/Hajime/README.md

 A versatile, high-performance Minecraft server startup script suite.

 # The Problem
-Most Minecrafter server startup scripts are either one of these two: simple systemd services, or complicated Bash scripts.
+Most Minecraft server startup scripts are either one of these two: simple systemd services, or complicated Bash scripts.
 The problems with a systemd service are that they're inflexible, unintelligable, and systemd-reliant.
 Bash scripts are slightly better, as they provide more features.
 However, you still need a shell to run it on and you don't have as many language features and speed as with "regular" programs.
 This new, improved script fixes all of this.

 # Requirements
 There are several prerequisites as of this writing.
 You'll need a Linux, or at least POSIX-compliant, system.
 Hajime was designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.
 Your system will also need to be 64-bit x86 to use the included binaries, but it can be compiled to any other system.